czcorpus/kontext/INSTALL.rst

     settings.get('acme:my_section', 'key1')

-Please note that items of your custom section are accessed without any prefix (because whole section is custom).
+Please note that items of your custom section are accessed without any prefix (because the whole section is custom).

 You can also add a custom item to a KonText-fixed section ::